 How to know when a sale isn’t taxable

-If you sold an item at a net loss against its original cost basis, there is no gain to report, and you will not be responsible for any income taxes on the sale.
+If you sold an item at a net loss against its original cost basis, there is no gain to report — instead, you’d report it as a loss and will not be responsible for any income taxes on the sale.

 Unprofitable item scenario:

 You are having a “virtual garage sale” on eBay and selling personal items you no longer use.
 One of the items you are selling is an old gaming console.
-You originally bought the console in new condition several years ago for $300, and you sell it on eBay in 2022 for $50.
+You originally bought the console in new condition several years ago for $300, and you sold it on eBay in 2023 for $50.

 Since you sold the item for less than your original cost basis ($300), you do not need to pay any income taxes on the $50 you received from the sale.
-You’ll report the income as usual using Schedule D on your tax return, but it will amount to $0 in taxable gains.
+You’ll report the sale as a loss using Schedule 1 or Schedule D on your tax return, but it will amount to $0 in taxable gains.

 Unique scenarios: Inherited items